 Master the Art of Creative Writing

-Through intimate writing seminars and in-depth peer reviews, you will learn to think critically about your craft.
-Examining literary works, exploring genres, and establishing a close mentorship with faculty will all contribute to your development as a writer and help you to discover your unique style and voice.
-Monmouth’s M.F.A. program is a rigorous course of study built on the foundation of the M.A. in English and teaches students to apply their skills in literary analysis to their own projects, including course assignments, a Creative Thesis, and professionally.
+Through one-on-one mentorships with faculty thesis advisors, intimate writing seminars, and in-depth peer reviews, you will learn to think critically about your craft.
+Examining literary works, exploring genres, and establishing close relationships with professors will all contribute to your development as a writer and help you to discover your unique style and voice.
+Monmouth’s M.F.A. program is a rigorous course of study built on the foundation of the M.A. in English and teaches students to apply their skills in literary analysis to their own creative projects and professional careers.

 EN 607: Creative Non-Fiction Workshop (3 credits)